Crux

 Stream results additionally carry a typed completion promise:

-const result = await stream(chatPrompt, { model, input: { message } })
+const result = await stream(chatPrompt, { model, input: { message } });

-for await (const delta of result.textStream) process.stdout.write(delta)
+for await (const delta of result.textStream) process.stdout.write(delta);

-const meta = await result.completion
+const completion = await result.completion;

 createCruxAi(options?)